loadero/loadero-python/README.md

 - `increment_strategy`

 After the create operation completes the `test` object will have a few more of its attributes populated.
-Any resources attributes it can be simply printed.
+Any resource attributes can be simply printed.

 ```py
 print(test)